OmniPeek: Extensibility

 There are 40 plug-ins available for the Omnipeek Platform.
 These plug-ins range from logging extensions to full-blown applications that are hosted by OmniPeek.

 Remote Adapters: provide a means to capture packets and stats.
 There are remote adapters to capture from RMON, NetFlow, SFlow, Cisco AP's, Aruba AP's, and Linux boxes.
 Adapters are available to aggregate packets from multiple network segments and wireless channels at the same time.

-The most notable decoders are the protospecs and decoder files, which are interpreted text files that can be extended by the user to enhance the display and analysis of existing protocols, and add knowledge of completely new protocols, without releasing new versions of the application.
+Protospecs and decoder files, which are interpreted text files, can be modified by users to support additional protocols and enhance existing protocol analysis.
+This process does not require releasing new versions of the application.

 The plugin Wizards for the Omnipeek Console and the OmniEngine are Microsoft Visual Studio Project Templates that generate working plug-ins.
 When the wizard is run, a dialog appears providing options for types of functionality that sample code will be generated for.
 When the wizard is complete, the user is left with a working plugin with entry points for adding application logic.
-These plug-in wizards enable the development of extensions to Omnipeek.

-The MyPeek Community Portal is a website dedicated to the extension of Omnipeek.
-It provides plug-ins, scripts, adapters, tools, and various levels of support for the plug-ins posted there, and expertise for those interested in extending Omnipeek themselves.
+The MyPeek Community Portal is an online resource for Omnipeek users and developers.
+It hosts plug-ins, scripts, adapters, tools, and documentation.
+Users can also share and access support resources for extending Omnipeek functionality.

 PlaceMap: is a freely available standalone Google Maps Packet sniffer application for Windows that captures network traffic and maps nodes to the Google Map.
-PlaceMap is a notable example of extensibility in that it uses exactly the same Google Map plugin that is also available for the Omnipeek, and it uses the peek driver API to capture packets.